 We hold daily drop-in sessions on campus, including weekends and University vacations.
-Drop-in sessions are also held at the Virgil Building in Bath city centre and we run activities during vacations for students who remain in Bath.
+Drop-in sessions are also held at the Virgil Building in Bath city centre and we run activities over Christmas and Easter for students who remain in Bath.